jobtrek/sw-action/README.md

 1. Check out the code of your repository.
 1. Run the SW-action to wipe the solutions.
-1. Copy the wiped files to a new repo or branch.
+1. Copy the wiped files to a new repository or branch.
-1. Commit the changes to the new repo or branch.
+1. Commit the changes to the new repository or branch.
-1. Make a pull request to the corresponding repo to propose the new wiped exercises.
+1. Make a pull request to the corresponding repository to propose the new wiped exercises.

 ### Example action

-- Here's a [simple example](action-example/simple-action.yml) of a workflow that uses the SW-action to wipe the solutions of some exercises and commit the changes to another repo,
+- Here's a [simple example](action-example/simple-action.yml) of a workflow that uses the SW-action to wipe the solutions of some exercises and commit the changes to another repository,
-- Here's [another example](action-examplel/with-ignore-file.yml) wich uses a `.exerciseignore` to specify wich files shouldn't be copied to the new repo.
+- Here's [another example](action-examplel/with-ignore-file.yml) wich uses a `.exerciseignore` to specify wich files shouldn't be copied to the new repository.

 ### Inputs